jennadean9/NFL-Locked-Up-Trivia-Game/README.md

 -------------------------------------

 #### Things to Work On
 I will continue to work responsiveness, incorperating an API, using modals to show results for the quiz, as well as each question, and animations.
 In addition, I will work on making two different quizzes- one that is a shorter 10-question version, and a longer 20-question version.
+Also, I would love to add jail bars across the welcome screen with an audio file of a jail cell closing.

 ### I hope you enjoy the site as much as I (mostly) enjoyed creating it!